Kazhuu/ebc-battery-tester/README.md

 ## Linux WebUSB udev Rule

-When you plug in the USB cable, Linux `ch341` driver will claim the USB device and you cannot connect to it using WebUSB anymore.
+When you plug in the USB cable, inux `ch341` driver will claim the USB device and you cannot connect to it using WebUSB anymore.
 You need to unbind it first.
 You can do one time unbind with following command.
 This will work until you plug in the USB cable again.

 ```bash
 sudo sh -c 'echo "1-2.3:1.0" > /sys/bus/usb/drivers/ch341/unbind'
 ```

 If you want to automatically unbind this when the cable is plugged in, you can add following udev rule

 ```bash
 sudo tee /etc/udev/rules.d/99-ebc-tester.rules << 'EOF'